pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 5. Public task
 6. Legitimate interests

+You must disclose (in a privacy policy or equivalent) what data you're collecting and what purposes (including the legal basis to do so) as mentioned in Article 13 (1):

+> Where personal data relating to a data subject are collected from the data subject, the controller shall, at the time when personal data are obtained, provide the data subject with all of the following information: (...) (c) the purposes of the processing for which the personal data are intended as well as the legal basis for the processing; (d) where the processing is based on point (f) of Article 6(1), the legitimate interests pursued by the controller or by a third party; (e) the recipients or categories of recipients of the personal data, if any;(...)

+If you're using a third party tool, it should be mentioned as well.

 #### Consent

 Consent must be opt-in.
 A pre-ticked checkbox or any other default consent are not allowed.
 The choice must be presented in a way clearly distinguishable from other matters, and must be written in a clear and concise language.
 Finally, the user must be given a choice to withdraw.

 #### Legitimate interests

 While (6) is purposefully broad and is the most flexible out of the six, there must be a specific interest, be it commercial or security, for it to apply.
-Users' personal rights override your own interests as well, and it cannot be used if you have more unintrusive way to achieve your "interests". **Security related interests, such as DDOS protection, are explicitly stated to be considered proper legitimate interests** in recital 49:
+Users' personal rights override your own interests as well, and it cannot be used if you have more unintrusive way to achieve your "interests".
+You must disclose the legitimate interests you are pursuing (in a privacy policy for example). **Security related interests, such as DDOS protection, are explicitly stated to be considered proper legitimate interests** in recital 49:

 > This [a legitimate interest of the data controller concerned] could, for example, include preventing unauthorised access to electronic communications networks and malicious code distribution and stopping ‘denial of service’ attacks and damage to computer and electronic communication systems.